Stigland/TIG164-bearded-dragon/README.md

 #####Alternative 2.#####
 Install an android virtual device on your computer.
 We've used Genymotion, but any emulator should do.
 A list of recomended emulators with links has been provided below.
-After installation, drag and drop APK-file in emulator, and the app should be ready to tock right away.
+After installation, drag and drop APK-file in emulator, and the app should be ready to rock right away.

 >Genymotion: https://www.genymotion.com/
 >Andy:	     http://andyroid.net/
 >Bluestacks: http://www.bluestacks.com/

+#####Functionality######
+In the app, the user can check their work schedule, check in to current shift and view colleagues contact information.
+There is a database serving the app with info, though the functionality to update, say, shifts from the calendar hasn't been implemented.
+Therefore, when you try to make a new registration i the calendar, the colors in the cells won't update.

+The check-in function matches the device's current date with the calendar and shows work times if there are any.

+The 'colleagues' function shows some sample contact information.
+Try clicking the list-items and watch the magic unfold.

+Have fun!

-If you have any questions, contact gusleajoa@student.gu.se
+>If you have any questions, contact gusleajoa@student.gu.se

-###To view source code###
+### To view source code ###

 Open and compile in your favourite IDE.
 We've been working in Android Studio.